 The STTAs established TA in 1988 to manage and govern the sport nationally and, as the members of TA, retain responsibility for electing the TA board.

 Triathlon has operated this federated model of governance for more than three decades, and this is a governance structure that is common to sporting organisations around the country.
 With the support of Sport Australia, TA and STTAs are currently undertaking a review of its operational structures to drive improvements in our model, but the federated governance model will remain.

-Under this model, STTAs are the “members” of TA and represent the interests of triathlon clubs, who are the “members” of their respective STTAs (except for WA, where individual members, not clubs, vote).
-In turn, triathlon clubs across the country (excepting WA) represent the interests of individual members.
+Under this model, STTAs are the “members” of TA and represent the interests of triathlon clubs, who are the “members” of their respective STTAs (except for WA and ACT, where individual members, not clubs, vote).
+In turn, triathlon clubs across the country (excepting WA and ACT) represent the interests of individual members.
 This governance model ensures our individual members are appropriately represented in a manner consistent with many national sporting organisations.

 More than 60 experienced and qualified directors across the STTA network are responsible for the organisation of the sport at a State and Territory level, and for ensuring that TA adheres to best practice governance requirements through appropriate constitutional changes and through the election of TA Directors.

 Some important facts that should be noted: